wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 - Excluded categories
 - Excluded tags

-### Pre-Clear Warning Notice

-Optionally show a notice on the cart and checkout pages shortly before CartFlush clears the cart due to inactivity.

 ### CSV Import for Bulk Rules

 Bulk import rule data with CSV when that is faster than manual entry.